 Orthex supports the Plastics Roadmap for Finland which identifies measures to reduce the harm caused by plastic waste, enhance the recycling and product design of plastics, create conditions for circular innovations, and reduce the dependency on fossil-based raw materials by advancing biobased solutions.

-These are long-term systemic changes, and they require strong cooperation across the value chains.
-Orthex is involved in two significant research projects, the goals of which are to increase the use of recycled and renewable plastics.
-In line with Orthex's sustainability strategy, both projects support our 2030 carbon neutrality target and the target to increase the use of sustainable raw materials.
+Long-term structural changes require strong cooperation across the value chains.
+Together with partners, Orthex is involved in two significant research projects, the goals of which are to increase the use of recycled and renewable plastics.
+In line with Orthex's sustainability strategy, both projects support our 2030 carbon neutral production target and the target to increase the use of sustainable raw materials